ethanvernon/jobsearchbot/README.md

 }
 ```

-7. Follow from beggining to minute 7 this Youtube tutorial for how to populate and install: https://www.youtube.com/watch?v=cnPlKLEGR7E
+7. Follow from beginning to minute 7 this Youtube tutorial for how to populate and install: https://www.youtube.com/watch?v=cnPlKLEGR7E
    * text version: https://techwithtim.net/tutorials/google-sheets-python-api-tutorial/

 8. Replace sheet name with your sheet name on line 17: ```sheet = client.open("sheetName").sheet1```